Justin Verlander: 2022: Comeback, third Cy Young, and second World Series Championship

 On August 23, 2022, Verlander threw six hitless innings and struck out ten batters in a 4–2 win against the Minnesota Twins.
 In doing so, Verlander passed Pedro Martínez on the all-time strikeout list and overtook Scherzer again as the active career leader in strikeouts.
 Verlander left a start versus Baltimore after three innings on August 28 due to sudden right calf discomfort and was placed on the 15-day IL for what an MRI revealed to be a mild rupture of the muscle fascia.
 In his return to the mound on September 16, Verlander hurled five hitless innings against the Athletics to lead the Astros to a 5–0 victory and secure a sixth consecutive postseason berth.
 He walked one and struck out nine to extend their winning streak to six games.

 In his final start of the regular season on October 4, Verlander authored a 10-strikeout, no-hit performance over five innings as Houston cruised to a 10–0 win over the Philadelphia Phillies.
 He passed Ferguson Jenkins and Scherzer again for 12th place on the all-time strikeout list and tied Jim Deshaies (1986) for an Astros franchise record of eight consecutive strikeouts in the game.

 Verlander concluded his 2022 campaign with an 18–4 record, 1.75 ERA, and 185 strikeouts in 175 innings pitched.
-In twelve starts that followed an Astro loss, Verlander went 9–0 with an 1.11 ERA.
+In twelve starts that followed an Astro loss, Verlander went 9–0 with a 1.11 ERA.
 He led all the Major Leagues in ERA, WHIP (0.829), and BAA (.186) while leading the American League in wins.
-He won his first ERA title since his 2011 MVP campaign while setting a career-best, and posted the lowest qualifying ERA over a non-shortened season in the AL (excluding 2020) since Pedro Martinez' 1.74 mark in 2000.
+He won his first ERA title since his 2011 MVP campaign while setting a career-best, and posted the lowest qualifying ERA over a non-shortened season in the AL (excluding 2020) since Pedro Martinez's 1.74 mark in 2000.
 His ERA was also the lowest achieved in history for a pitcher over the age of 39 making at least 25 starts.

 Following the regular season, the Houston chapter of the BBWAA recognized Verlander as the Houston Astros' Pitcher of the Year, the third time he had won the award, and third in three full seasons with the club.
 He was selected for a third Players Choice Award for AL Outstanding Pitcher, and first for AL Comeback Player.